article · Which certification is worth it?

 AI-impact context

 AI changes this comparison because analyst work is heavy on summarizing, cleaning, transformation, explanation, visualization, and first-draft communication.
-RoleMath's current data analyst AI panel uses Anthropic Economic Index context and reports the sampled Claude usage split as 52.57% augmentation-labeled and 47.43% automation-labeled.
+RoleMath's current data analyst AI-usage context uses Anthropic Economic Index context and reports the sampled Claude usage split as roughly 53% augmentation-style and 47% automation-style usage.
 That is descriptive AI-usage data, not a forecast that half the job disappears.

 The practical implication is that both credentials need an AI-aware project layer.
 For Google Data Analytics, use AI to critique your cleaning decisions, ask for alternative visualizations, or test whether your written recommendation overclaims.
 For Power BI, use AI as a helper for DAX explanation, report QA, documentation, and stakeholder-summary drafts, then verify every calculation and source manually.